Do you have to live in Los Angeles to get a JFLA interest-free loan?

 May I apply for two different types of loans at one time?

-No, Jewish Free Loan can only offer one loan to one borrower at one time.
+No, JFLA can only offer one loan at a time.

 Can my spouse apply for a loan too?